 3) Charging Percentage Pricing as a Wedding Planner

 This is one of my favorite ways for full-service wedding planners to charge.
-Partly because I feel it's the fairest, and partly because it's the most profitable.
+Partly because I feel it's the fairest and partly because it's the most profitable.
 Here's what percentage pricing boils down to: you take a percentage of the client's overall wedding budget, almost as a “management fee.”
-Depending on your location, I've seen this percentage range between 10-18% of the total wedding budget.
+Depending on your location, I've seen this percentage range between 10-18% of the wedding budget.

 Although it might take a bit more education to explain to your clients why you charge a percentage of their wedding budget.
 However, when you break down the work that you do to coordinate everything, it starts to make sense.